alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 ---
 title: '🌲 Climate Change: Planting Trees'
-subtitle: '🥵 Some Solutions to Climate Change'
+subtitle: '🥵 Some Solutions to Climate Change, Part 2'
-footer: Published on 2023-06-11, last modified on 2023-06-11.
+footer: Published on 2023-06-17, last modified on 2023-06-17.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 image: https://pinchito.es/2023/pics/contradiction-escher-cuboid.jpg
 ---

 Climate change is upon us,
 and we want to do something about it.
+Why not plant a few trees?

-## 🌲 Lots of Trees
+# 🌲 Lots of Trees

-The first solution can be a bit disappointing: planting lots of trees.
+Some people are proposing a solution to climate change which can be a bit disappointing: just planting trees.
-I am sure you were looking for clever carbon-capture devices that could turn the tide and suck all that carbon out of the skies, using modern technology.
+I am sure you prefer to think of clever carbon-capture devices that could turn the tide and suck all that carbon out of the skies, using modern technology.
-Problem is, none of it works properly.
+Problem is, none of it works properly yet, and possibly will never work.

 Meanwhile Mother Nature has created these wonderful machines that have evolved during millions of years to become better at basically one thing: convert CO₂ to carbon in their trunks.
-In the process they also generate sugars, create seeds and deter hungry animals, but these are secondary interests.
+In the process they also generate sugars, create seeds and deter hungry animals, plus give shade and provide for excellent furniture.
+But these are secondary interests.

 Just how many trees can we realistically plant in the world?
 Many areas are already covered in forests; others are deserts.